klessydra/pulpino-klessydra/README.md

 RISCY implementes a subset of the 1.9 privileged specification.
 Further informations can be found in http://ieeexplore.ieee.org/abstract/document/7864441/.

-zero-riscy is an in-order, single-issue core with 2 pipeline stages and it has full support for the base integer instruction set (RV32I) and compressed instructions (RV32C).
+Zero-riscy is an in-order, single-issue core with 2 pipeline stages and it has full support for the base integer instruction set (RV32I) and compressed instructions (RV32C).
 It can be configured to have multiplication instruction set extension (RV32M) and the reduced number of registers extension (RV32E).